spatie/ignition/README.md

 ## Usage

 In order display the Ignition error page when an error occurs in your project, you must add this code.
-Typically done this would be done in the bootstrap part of your application.
+Typically, this would be done in the bootstrap part of your application.

 ```php
 \Spatie\Ignition\Ignition::make()->register();